Combined Joint Task Force – Operation Inherent Resolve: Special operations joint task force

-Special Operations Joint Task Force-Operation Inherent Resolve was restructured as Combined Special Operations Joint Task Force-Levant on 1 July 2022.
+Special Operations Joint Task Force-Operation Inherent Resolve was restructured as Combined Special Operations Joint Task Force-Levant (CSOJTF-L) on 1 July 2022.
 SOJTF-Levant serves under Special Operations Command Central and has trained special operations units in the region.
 CSOJTF-Levant was to oversee a broader, regional approach to special operations, including activities in Jordan, Lebanon, and Egypt, commanded by Brigadier General Isaac J. Peltier.
 According to retired army SOF General Joseph Votel, the reshaped task force was "a maturing of our overall approach in the region", adding that CSOJTF-L combines "multiple SOF headquarters and units that were conducting a variety of missions across" the area of responsibility.